 Alike Amazon Frogbits, they also have long roots and large rosettes.
 They look like charming water lilies and float on top of the water.
 Their rosettes usually stay on the bigger side which means they will grow more attractively if you have a large aquarium or preferably a pond.
 The leaves may grow up to 14 cm long.

-In addition, these water lettuces also work as a bio-filter that removes harmful and toxic substances from your aquarium.
+In addition, these dwarf water lettuces also work as a bio-filter that removes harmful and toxic substances from your aquarium.
 It also controls the growth of algae by absorbing their fueling nutrients.
-But you need to control the spreading of water lettuce as they grow massively and may block the gas exchange at the air-water interface and even block light for the species inside the tank or pond.
+But you need to control the spreading of dwarf water lettuce as they grow massively and may block the gas exchange at the air-water interface and even block light for the species inside the tank or pond.

-The water spangles are another great plant for providing shade on your aquarium.
+The water spangles are another great floating plant for providing shade on your aquarium.
 They also require minimal maintenance and have the ability to survive in any water condition.
 Also known as salvinia minima, they have small oval shaped leaves.
-The leaves grow in a set of three, with two leaves floating on the surface and one hanging underneath.
+The leaves grow in a set of three, with two leaves floating on the water surface and one hanging underneath.

 If you have betta fish in your collection, water spangles can be a good option for your betta tank.
 They also allow your fish to hide inside the plants while avoiding sunlight.
 They can be great food for your omnivores and herbivores.
 Salvinia minima propagates through fragmentation.
 They can grow in brackish water also.
 So, if you are planning for a brackish water tank then it could be an excellent choice to decorate your aquarium.